Pinoy Big Brother: Celebrity Edition 2

+The second season of the reality game show Pinoy Big Brother: Celebrity Edition aired on ABS-CBN ran for 84 days from October 14, 2007 to January 5, 2008.

+This was the last, separate celebrity edition to air after all three editions of the show were combined into one season starting on All In.

+After 84 days, Ruben Gonzaga was named the winner.
+Riza Santos was the runner-up, while Gaby Dela Merced and Will Devaughn were the finalists.

 Overview

-House Theme
+House theme

 For this Celebrity Edition, the House is the refurbished one used in the second regular season.
 But unlike the previous Celebrity Edition wherein the housemates entered into an almost empty House, this edition's housemates entered into a royalty-themed house, now containing murals, chandeliers, posh furniture, and lighting fixtures.
 The gym equipment is now found in the garden.
 The room previously used by the men in the second regular season is now used by the women, and vice versa.
 The original bathroom is now the special shower room to be used exclusively by the Head of Household and his/her chosen companion.
 One of the two original "his-her" restrooms is now the general shower/bath room while the other has become the general restroom.

 Also added is a jail cell-like Punishment Room found along the way towards the confession and storage rooms.
 This is where the housemates who committed violations would stay and perform an assigned punishment until Big Brother's further instructions.

 Later, to accommodate Baron and Donald while making their decision on which brother should return to the House area after the fake eviction, the secret room used in the second regular season was again used.
 It now appears larger and has been repainted white with pink streaks.